Subscribe to the Spacelift Blog newsletter, Mission Infrastructure |

 Locking

-When Terraform operations are performed (plan, apply, destroy), the state files are locked for the duration of the operation.
+When Terraform operations (plan, apply, or destroy) are performed, the state files are locked for the duration of the operation.
 If another developer tries to execute their operations during this time, the request is queued.
-The operation resumes when the current operation is completed, and the lock over the state file is released.
+The operation resumes when the current operation completes and the lock on the state file is released.

 When using AWS S3 buckets as a remote state backend, DynamoDB is used to support this locking mechanism.
 It holds a single boolean attribute named “LockID” that indicates whether the operation on the state file can be performed or not.